Medicaid vs. Medicare: Key Differences Explained

-Medicaid vs. Medicare is one of the most common points of confusion in U.S. health coverage — and the difference matters a great deal depending on your age, income, and health needs.
-Both are government health programs.
-They share some beneficiaries.
-Beyond that, they are built on different legal foundations, serve different populations, and cover different services in meaningfully different ways.
+Medicaid vs. Medicare is one of the most common points of confusion in U.S. health coverage.
+Both are government health programs and share some beneficiaries, but they're built on different legal foundations, serve different populations, and cover services in meaningfully different ways.

 Side-by-side comparison of Medicaid and Medicare